peter7ec/PawMap-backend/README.en.md

 ### API Documentation

 Detailed documentation for the REST API endpoints can be found in the `docs` folder in Swagger/OpenAPI format.
-*You can link to a Swagger UI page here if you have one, or just indicate that the documentation is in the code.*

 ---
 <br>